wavefrontHQ/docs/pages/doc/charts.md

 A **stacked area** chart is based on the line chart and behaves similarly except that:

--   The magnitude of each line is filled in as a solid block with blocks stacked one on top of each other.
+The magnitude of each line is filled in as a solid block with blocks stacked one on top of each other.
 With the default Stack Type of zero, the peak of the chart at any time is the sum of the magnitudes of all  sources at that time.
--   The stacked areas are displayed in alphabetical order, first by the name of the Query field and then by sources, metrics, or tags within that query field.

 The stacked area chart is a great way to visualize data when you want to determine at a glance which queries have the largest magnitude at any point in time.
 It is most commonly used to visually compare two or more quantities.